British Iron and Steel Research Association

-The British Iron and Steel Research Association or BISRA, formed in 1944, was the research arm of the British steel industry.
-It had headquarters in London, originally at 11 Park Lane, later moved to 24 Buckingham Gate, with Laboratories in Sheffield on Hoyle Street, Swansea, Teesside, and Battersea.
+The British Iron and Steel Research Association or BISRA was the research arm of the British steel industry.
+It had headquarters in London, originally at 11 Park Lane, later moved to 24 Buckingham Gate; it operated various laboratories in Sheffield on Hoyle Street, Swansea, Teesside, and Battersea.

-The organization was created by Sir Charles Goodeve, who remained its director until his retirement in 1969.
+The organization was initially headed by Sir Charles Goodeve, who remained its director until his retirement in 1969.
 Roger Eddison was hired as a manager shortly after BISRA's founding.
-BISRA's research has been responsible for much of the automation of modern steelmaking.
-BISRA were pioneers of digital computing in the steel industry.
+Amongst other aspects, BISRA's research has been attributed for the automation of modern steelmaking.

-BISRA was funded 15% by a grant from the government of the United Kingdom, and 85% by a cooperative of several steelmaking companies.
+During 1967, BISRA was absorbed into the recently-nationalised British Steel Corporation (BSC); it continued to operate, often in close conjunction with the wider BCS.
+The BISRA name was reinstated in 2002 and the entity was finally dissolved in 2015.